H. Clay Evans

 Henry Clay Evans (June 18, 1843 – December 12, 1921) was an American politician and businessman who represented Tennessee's 3rd district in the United States House of Representatives from 1889 to 1891, and was twice a candidate for Governor of Tennessee (1894 and 1906).
 He also served as U.S. Commissioner of Pensions from 1897 to 1902, and as U.S. consul to London from 1902 to 1905.

 A supporter of progressive causes such as the Lodge Bill, Evans frequently found himself at odds with the Southern Democrat-controlled state legislature.
-His district was gerrymandered to ensure his defeat in the 1890 congressional elections, and the state legislature tossed thousands of votes in the 1894 gubernatorial election to allow his opponent, Peter Turney, to win.
+His district was gerrymandered to ensure his defeat in the 1890 congressional elections, and the state legislature discarded thousands of votes in the 1894 gubernatorial election to allow his opponent, Peter Turney, to win.
 He also consistently quarreled with fellow Tennessee Republicans, initially Congressman Leonidas C. Houk, and later the faction led by Congressman Walter P. Brownlow.
 Brownlow helped thwart Evans's bid for the vice presidential nomination at the 1896 Republican National Convention.

 Evans was also active in local politics in his adopted hometown of Chattanooga, where he championed education.
 He served two terms as Mayor of Chattanooga (1882–1883), and in his later years served as the city's Commissioner of Education.

 Biography

-Born in Juniata County, Pennsylvania, Evans moved to Wisconsin in 1844, with his parents, Jesse and Anna Single Evans, who settled in Platteville, Grant County.
+Born on June 18, 1843, in Juniata County, Pennsylvania, Evans moved to Wisconsin in 1844, with his parents, Jesse and Anna Single Evans, who settled in Platteville, Grant County.
 He attended the common schools, a business school in Madison, and graduated from a business school at Chicago in 1861.